neuronumcybernetics/neuronum/getting_started/README.md

 ## Getting Started Goals
 - **Neuronum Cell**: Create a "Cell" to start interacting with the Network
-- **Node**: Setup a Neuronum Node that synchronizes real-time date of the Node: https://neuronum.net/node/lPW178VeY0WV::node
+- **Node**: Setup a Neuronum Node that synchronizes real-time data of the Node: https://neuronum.net/node/lPW178VeY0WV::node

 ### Requirements